PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 A probe (maskgen.mask\_rules.Probe) is defined as:

-* edgeId = the tuple (source,target) graph link identifier
+* edgeId = The tuple (source,target) graph link identifier.
-* targetBaseNodeId = the based node id
+* targetBaseNodeId = The based node id.
-* finalNodeId = the final media node id
+* finalNodeId = The final media node id.
-* composites = a dictionary describing the location of this image in a one or more composite images
+* composites = A dictionary describing the location of this image in a one or more composite images.
-* donorBaseNodeId = the donor base media node id
+* donorBaseNodeId = The donor base media node id.
-* donorVideoSegments = the list video and audio donor segments
+* donorVideoSegments = The list video and audio donor segments.
-* targetMaskImage = the ImageWrapper target mask image (aligned to target final node)
+* targetMaskImage = The ImageWrapper target mask image (aligned to target final node).
-* donorMaskImage= the ImageWrapper donor mask image (aligned to donor)
+* donorMaskImage= The ImageWrapper donor mask image (aligned to donor).
-* targetMaskFileName = the file name of the target mask image (aligned to target final node)
+* targetMaskFileName = The file name of the target mask image (aligned to target final node).
-* donorMaskFileName = the file name of the donor mask image (aligned to donor)
+* donorMaskFileName = The file name of the donor mask image (aligned to donor).
-* targetVideoSegments = the list video and audio final node segments
+* targetVideoSegments = The list video and audio final node segments.
-* targetChangeSizeInPixels = tuple of (height,width) change is size (e.g. (0,0))
+* targetChangeSizeInPixels = A tuple of (height,width)  indicating a change is size (e.g. (0,0)).
-* level = 0 = the edge level within the graph
+* level = The edge level within the graph.
+* taskDesignation = Indicates the type of test for which the segment is eligible for: 'spatial', 'temporal','spatial-temporal'
+* usesSubsituteMask = Indicates if the JT generated edge mask is replaced with a user generated mask: True/False.

 ## BuildState